-Then in 1687, Isaac Newton announced his three laws of motion which would have a significant impact on future inventions.
-As the development of the gas turbine engine; he invented a steam wagon in 1687 as he propelled the wagon by generating steam in a boiler on this wagon then this steam directed aft through a nozzle.
+In 1687, Isaac Newton announced his three laws of motion, which would significantly impact future inventions.
+As the gas turbine engine developed, he invented a steam wagon in 1687 as.
+He propelled the wagon by generating steam in a boiler on this wagon, then this steam directed aft through a nozzle.

-In 1791 John Barber patented the first gas turbine engine as his design was planned to propel a horseless carriage; and he used the thermodynamic cycle and the design had a compressor; the combustion chamber; and a turbine.
+In 1791 John Barber patented the first gas turbine engine as he planned his design to propel a horseless carriage.
+He used the thermodynamic cycle, and the design had a compressor, the combustion chamber, and a turbine.

 Natural Gas Turbine In 1791

-Then in 1918 Dr.Stanford A.Moss developed the general electric turbo-supercharger which used the exhaust gas from piston engines to drive a turbine wheel which in turn drove a centrifugal compressor which used for supercharging.
+In 1918, Dr.Stanford A.Moss developed the general electric turbo-supercharger, which used the exhaust gas from piston engines to drive a turbine wheel, which drove a centrifugal compressor which used for supercharging.

-And in 1930 Frank Whittle submitted a patent application for a gas turbine for jet propulsion, and his engine had a single-stage centrifugal compressor coupled to a single-stage turbine.
-When Whittle was working on his engine, Hans von Ohain and Max Hahn in 1936 patented a jet propulsion engine which was used as an aircraft engine.
+And in 1930, Frank Whittle submitted a patent application for a gas turbine for jet propulsion, and his engine had a single-stage centrifugal compressor coupled to a single-stage turbine.
+When Whittle was working on his engine, Hans von Ohain and Max Hahn in 1936 patented a jet propulsion engine that worked as an aircraft engine.

-Approximately in 1942 America had its own gas turbine which included an axial compressor and an annular combustion chamber and these designs are still used in turbine engines.
+In 1942, America had its own gas turbine, which included an axial compressor and an annular combustion chamber, nowadays we still use these designs in turbine engines.

-Today, developments in gas turbine engines continue and there are two large gas turbine engines that will be massive enough to produce 70000 pounds of thrust each.
+Today, gas turbine engines’ developments continue, and two large gas turbine engines will be massive enough to produce 70000 pounds of thrust each.

-That’s good and that makes us ask how this gas power plant work to produce electricity; let’s see.
+That’s good, and that makes us wonder how this gas power plant work to produce electricity; let’s see.

-The air is compressed in the compressor then passes through the combustion system which is made up of a ring of fuel injectors that inject a steady stream of fuel into the combustion chambers where we mix the fuel with the air to raise its temperature.
+The air compresses in the compressor then passes through the combustion system, which is made up of a ring of fuel injectors that inject a steady stream of fuel into the combustion chambers where we mix the fuel with the air to raise its temperature.

-And as the shaft of the turbine is connected to an electric generator so it rotates to produce the electric power.
+The turbine’s shaft connects to an electric generator, so it rotates to produce the electric power.

-This thermodynamic process for producing electricity uses the Brayton cycle which depends on increasing the pressure difference across the machine to maximize efficiency.
+This thermodynamic process for producing electricity uses the Brayton cycle, which increases the pressure difference across the machine to maximize efficiency.